odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/morning-walking-tour-of-jaipur/
-        title: Morning walking tour of Jaipur
+        title: Morning walking tour of Jaipur's Pink City
         content: >-
           To experience the life of the Pink City beyond the monuments, it is best to join a guided morning walk.
 Starting in the heart of the Old City, you will walk along the busy main streets, lined with parades of traditional shops, and explore smaller side streets, each devoted to different crafts.

           You will see various tradesmen, such as marble-sculptors and bangle-makers at work, visit local temples, see the colourful vegetable and flower markets, and sample delicious street foods, such as jalebis, rabri, kachoris, and lassi.
         date: ''
         etd: ''
         duration: ''
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/a-culinary-tour-with-an-indian-housewife-lunch-or-dinner/
-        title: A culinary tour with an Indian housewife, lunch or dinner
+        title: Evening culinary tour with an Indian housewife, with dinner
         content: >-
           You join local resident Payal, a keen cook and food blogger, who will share with you the secrets of her home cooking.
 She will take you to the food markets of Jaipur to purchase the ingredients for the dishes you will cook together.
 She will explain the preparation of traditional Rajasthani food, and the use of various spices.
-Once you have helped prepare the dishes, you get to enjoy them as lunch or dinner.
+Once you have helped prepare the dishes, you get to enjoy them for dinner.

           With easy-to-follow menus, and after your completely hands-on experience, you will be eager to demonstrate your new skills back home!
         date: ''